Snagga86/ZENIT/Readme.md

     this.brainEvents.emit(Brain.ROBOT_BRAIN_EVENTS.TEXT_TO_SPEECH_ACTION, payload);
     ```

-    - To deal with answerts from RASA you can use.
+    - To deal with answers from RASA you can use the following event.
 As RASA is a little detached from the rest of the state machine consider checking `ChatBase.js` class:

     ```js
     this.chatProcessor.chatEvents.on(Brain.ROBOT_BRAIN_EVENTS.RASA_ANSWER, this.RASAAnswerHandler.bind(this));